(Last Updated On: 30th January 2020)

-A little while ago I gave you a list of typical food and drink to try when visiting Scotland.
+A little while ago I did a list of typical food and drink to try when visiting Scotland.
 Following on from that, here’s a list that’ll help you to take what you learnt there and delve a bit deeper into the Scottish gastronomical psyche, or as I like to call it, pretend you’re a local.
-I originally published this list on Matador Network as How to tell you’re eating and drinking like an authentic Scot.
-The only difference below is I’ve added lots more pictorial aids because, well, who doesn’t like pretty pictures to help explain things?

 Question: “What are you having for lunch?”